af3000/30daysofFLCode/README.md

 Day 19
 -Added code for GPT2 fine tuning project to learn about training and handling fine tuning federated llms
 - This is a prototype level and have dummy data
-- will add differntial provacy and HE procipals
+- will add differntial privacy and HE principals